mvolkmann/MyUnixEnv/notes/GoNotes.md

 To verify that this worked, open a terminal and enter `go version` which should output the version of Go you have installed.

+In Unix and macOS Go is installed in the `/usr/local/go` directory.
+The `src` directory contains the source code for the standard library packages.

 ### Create Workspace

 Go projects live in a workspace